 While the appropriate abstraction level varies from case to case and circuit to circuit, AFC methodology is repeatable.
 The value of the AFC test lies in its ability to uncover copying of non-literal elements of a computer program, which is useful in situations where copying is not obvious solely from a review of source code.

 The AFC test is clearly applicable to copyright infringement matters involving allegations of non-literal copying; but could it be used to contemplate other intellectual property claims as well?
-To learn more about the kinds of intellectual property matters for which the AFC test can be used, check back next month for the next installment in our “Applying the AFC Test” series: “When to Apply the AFC Test.”
+To learn more about the kinds of intellectual property matters for which the AFC test can be used, read the next installment in our “Applying the AFC Test” series: “When to Apply the AFC Test.”